 Jonathan continues to be blessed by his job at Frontier as a flight attendant.
 Though his job is considerably more difficult now then it was, the rewards from an appreciative public are greater.
 Frightened and upset by events, after a bit of uncertainty, his servant's heart was back flying.

 Matthew graduated from flight school with honors despite the fact he is one of the rare few that has crashed landed a plane during training.
 He is now soaring high with his job teaching flying.
 He is learning to use a crock-pot and clean up after himself.
 That is not only a blessing to him but also a blessing to the world.

 Rachel and Kellie experience daily the blessing of their relationship with each other.
-After legally changing their last name to Hagewen they solemnized their love for each other in a commitment ceremony on June 6, a highlight of the year for all of us who were able to attend.
+After legally changing their last name they solemnized their love for each other in a commitment ceremony on June 6, a highlight of the year for all of us who were able to attend.
 With seven sons who would have thought the best woman brought home so far would be one brought home by our daughter!

 Ruben is blessed with a stable job as a cook in a local restaurant and this year moved into a condo that Paul and I helped him buy.
 He recently bought a puppy and has repeatedly said having a dog is as expensive as having a girl friend but the relationship is hugely easier to manage.

 Robert is blessed with health and safety.
 He was out of prison for 33 days at the first of the year, breaking his previous record of 31 days.
 His publicly sponsored and paid for residential treatment program is due to release him January 2003.
 At that time he will get another opportunity to practice the steps to responsibility.
 To his enormous credit he has had no disciplinary actions against him this year!
 He has learned that while prison is no picnic being in the "hole" (solitary confinement) is even worse.